When is a German Acknowledgement of Paternity necessary?

 The acknowledgement of paternity will be drawn up in the German language.
 If either parent does not speak German, the content will be orally translated into English by the consular officer.
 You may bring your own interpretor or ask for a written translation, the costs of which would have to be born by you.

-Notarization of an acknowledgement of paternity is free of charge.
-If a joint custody agreement is to be notarized at the same time, a fee is charged.
+For notarizations of an acknowledgement of paternity and declarations of consent -irrespective whether a joint custody agreement is to be notarized at the same time or not-, a fee is charged.